 Retail operations and marketing departments that implement and constantly refine Ideal Customer Profiles enjoy several significant benefits.
 For instance, they are more effective with inbound and outbound marketing campaigns.
-And they are more equipped to quantify sales forecasting, develop messaging that resonates, and connect online with brick-and-mortar activities.
+And they are more equipped to quantify sales forecasting, develop messaging that resonates, and connect online with brick-andmortar activities.
 The result is often a vast improvement in sales and the overall customer experience.

 Start by getting key members of your retail operations and marketing teams to brainstorm the common characteristics of your ideal customers in a targeted market.
-Ensure that the findings can be justified and are validated.
+Ensure that the findings can be justified and are validated, and standardize a process to continually indentify ideal customers.